 VALUES sometimes returns a blank value, so we can get rid of that by replacing it with the function DISTINCT.
 This removes the blank values and gives us a much cleaner table.

 We can see now that each region and each month has an individual budget.
 We can also clearly see the seasonality impact of the different regions we sell to.

-To round things off, we have discussed how we can create a table in Power BI.
+To round things up, we have discussed how we can create a table in Power BI.
 We also discussed how to add complexity by generating new tables using table functions.